The Pros And Cons Of Commercial Subleasing (+ VIDEO)

 Whether you are liable for the cost of ‘making good’ at the end of the term will come down to negotiation.
 Some subleasing agreements will require you to make good as per the obligations of the overarching lease.
 This is because the sublessor will argue that they no longer have direct control over the space that you are subletting.

-Subleasing also keeps things flexible for companies in volatile industries, who may have to upsize or downsize at the drop of a hat.
+Subleasing also keeps things flexible for companies in volatile industries, or for companies who are unsure of the future post-COVID.
+This is because a sublease affords sublessees the opportunity to upsize or downsize at the drop of a hat.

-Subleasing part of a commercial space with a complimentary business can create opportunities to network, generate new ideas and grow your referral base with other similar but non-competing companies.
+For both sublessors and sublessees, subleasing part of a commercial space with a complimentary business can create opportunities to network; generating new ideas and growing referral bases with other similar but non-competing companies.

-The ideal situation is to sublease from a company who works in the same industry but provides different services.
+The ideal situation is to sublease from, or sublet to, a company who works in the same industry, but provides different services.
 This greatly increases the opportunities for cross-promotion and share referrals.
 What’s more, subleased space is not private space, which means you’ll be in an environment with another business’ signage and advertising.
 So, teaming up with similar professions might disseminate that ‘small business’ feel when your clients visit.

 It’s best to consult a tenant representation specialist or lawyer before signing, and stay wary of sublessors who refuse to show you their original leasing documents.

-Subleased spaces are usually part of larger areas, so you may not have to pay for (or may share the cost of) things like internet, air-conditioning and alarms.
+Subleased spaces are usually part of larger areas.
+So, sublessees may not have to pay for (or may share the cost of) utilities, like the internet, air-conditioning and alarms.
 You may also be able to negotiate access to the sublessor’s photocopying machines or other office equipment, which means less for you to purchase.

 Many subleased properties also provide access to shared areas such as bathrooms, storage rooms, meeting rooms etc. at a reduced cost or, if you’re lucky, free of charge!